 Mr. Hamann is Adjunct Professor of oboe at the University of Ottawa School of Music and was on the faculty of the NAC Summer Music Institute for twenty years.
 He is a frequent faculty member at the Canada’s National Academy Orchestra, National Youth Orchestra of Canada, and the Orchestre de la francophonie.
 Mr. Hamann has been a guest clinician throughout Canada and at leading conservatories in the US.
 Internationally, he has given clinics in Mexico, China and Japan, where he is a frequent guest artist at the Affinis Music Festival and has been a guest faculty member of the Hyogo Performing Arts Centre Orchestra, a prominent orchestral training institution.

-He has appeared as a guest artist at the Norfolk Chamber Music Festival.
-Born in Lincoln, Nebraska, USA, Mr. Hamann is a graduate of the Interlochen Arts Academy.
-He was later awarded a Bachelor of Music and the prestigious Performer’s Certificate from the Eastman School of Music in of Rochester, NY, where he was a student of Richard Killmer.
+Born in Lincoln, Nebraska, USA, Mr. Hamann pursued early study with Brian Ventura and William McMullen and later at the Interlochen Arts Camp and Interlochen Arts Academy with Daniel Stolper.
+He earned a Bachelor of Music and the prestigious Performer’s Certificate from the Eastman School of Music in 1993, where he was a student of Richard Killmer.
+Instagram: @hamannoboe